 - Use the board; the audience needs to see as well as hear.

-- Use transitional language to help the audience understand the organization of your presentations

-(e.g., moving from general ideas to
+- Use transitional language to help the audience understand the organization of your presentation (e.g., moving from general ideas to

-specific examples, when rewording, moving on to new topics, etc.).
+specific examples, when rewording, moving on to new topics).